OpenTermsArchive/contrib-versions/Twitter/Privacy Policy.md

-*   *   Settings
-    *   Who to Follow
-    *   Help
-    *   Sign out

-*   Skip past navigation
-*   On a mobile phone?
-Check out m.twitter.com!
-*   Skip to navigation
-*   Skip to sign in form

 Twitter Privacy Policy

 Twitter instantly connects people everywhere to what’s most meaningful to them.
 Any registered user can send a Tweet, which is a message of 140 characters or less that is public by default and can include other content like photos, videos, and links to other websites.